LucaRainone/Autocratic/README.md

 - GET/POST management
 - Item Validator

 The first part is optional.
-In any case, I recommend to include the AutocraticAutoloader file.
+In any case, I recommend to include the AutocraticAutoloader.php file.

 ### GET/POST

 The class Get/Post deals with user input.
-They encapsules the $_GET and $_POST superglobal vars and force you to use the validator system.
+They encapsulate the $_GET and $_POST superglobal vars and force you to use the validator system.
 Every class is a Singleton.
 So:

 ```php